Community Health Workers

 - has KNOWLEDGE and WILLINGNESS TO LEARN more about important topics about living with spinal cord injury or caregiving

 - is able to LISTEN WELL, be present, and share personal experiences and advice when appropriate

 - has extensive LIVED EXPERIENCE with a spinal cord injury

-How does the OSCI CHW program work?
+How does the OSCI CHW Program work?

 Qualified and interested individuals with SCI are recruited and trained as community health workers (CHW).
 A CHW will support the newly injured person by reinforcing their health education about nutrition and secondary health conditions through coaching as the person learns and perfects the necessary skills to live independently.
 CHWs also offer mentorship and emotional support, as well as connecting them to the OSCI support network and opportunities to recreate and engage in the community.
 The CHW raises awareness among primary care providers about the risks of secondary health conditions (SHC) and about healthy behaviors and resources to prevent those conditions.
-In Oregon, a CHW typically earns $16-18/hr, but as much as $20/hr.